qualisys/Real-Time-Protocol-Documentation/index.md

 It is possible to auto discover any computers running QTM version 2.4 (build 551) or later on your local area network.
-This is done by broadcasting an UDP packet to the QTM auto discover port, see 3.2.2.
-The discover packet shall contain the port number to which QTM sends an UDP response string, see 5.11.
+This is done by broadcasting an UDP packet to the QTM auto discover port, see [IP port numbers](#ip-port-numbers).
+The discover packet shall contain the port number to which QTM sends an UDP response string, see [Discover packet](#discover-packet).
 Except for the IP address, the client will also respond with the host name, QTM version and number of connected cameras.